Counterprogramming (television): Brazil

 In the late 1980s, the Brazilian upstart network SBT faced counterprogramming efforts from perennial leader Rede Globo on several occasions, prompting SBT to engage in changes to its own schedule to avert them.
-After acquiring the rights to the American miniseries The Thorn Birds, SBT elected to schedule its airings after Globo's highly rated soap opera Roque Santeiro to avoid counterprogramming; when promoting it on his variety show, SBT founder and personality Silvio Santos encouraged viewers to tune in for The Thorn Birds after the soap.
+After acquiring the rights to the American miniseries The Thorn Birds, SBT elected to schedule its airings after Globo's highly rated telenovela Roque Santeiro to avoid counterprogramming; when promoting it on his variety show, SBT founder and personality Silvio Santos encouraged viewers to tune in for The Thorn Birds after the soap.
 After the premiere successfully attracted viewers away from Globo, the network moved to give Santeiro and its newscast Jornal Nacional irregular running times, so that Santeiro would intentionally overrun into The Thorn Birds timeslot.
 To avert this counterprogramming attempt, SBT would pre-empt The Thorn Birds to a later start time to compensate, airing cartoons as filler.

-Later, after Globo scheduled an airing of Rambo: First Blood Part II on the same day that SBT had planned to air its prequel, SBT pre-empted Rambo to the following week, only for Globo to counterprogram it with back-to-back episodes of its soap Vale Tudo.
+Later, after Globo scheduled an airing of Rambo: First Blood Part II on the same night that SBT had planned to air First Blood, SBT pre-empted Rambo to the following week, only for Globo to counterprogram it with back-to-back episodes of its novela Vale Tudo.
 In response, SBT pre-empted Rambo to air after Vale Tudo, and aired a static slide announcing the schedule change for 50 minutes against the soap.

 In 2001, Globo attempted to counterprogram the season finale of SBT's reality show Casa dos Artistas with heavily-promoted features on its long-running news magazine Fantástico, including stories on Roberto Carlos, Sandy & Junior, and a preview of the season finale for No Limite (which itself was postponed to avoid counterprogramming Casa).
 Globo lost in the ratings to SBT, which peaked with a network record of 55 ratings points.

 United Kingdom

 In the United Kingdom, Ofcom can punish broadcasters who deliberately counterprogram another broadcaster for the intent of damaging the other broadcaster's ratings.
 In 2000, the coincidental scheduling of the first million-pound winner on ITV's Who Wants to Be a Millionaire? opposite the final episode of One Foot in the Grave on BBC One drew accusations of counterprogramming; the Independent Television Commission (ITC), after investigating the matter, exonerated ITV of any wrongdoing.

 By contrast in 2005, attempts by ITV to counterprogram the BBC's revival of Doctor Who with the poorly-received game show Celebrity Wrestling were unsuccessful, with ITV burning it off in a lower-profile Sunday timeslot after five episodes.

-Since 1993, Channel 4 has traditionally counterprogrammed the Royal Christmas message with an "alternative Christmas message", which has featured varying figures such as entertainers (including Danny Dyer, Adam Hills, and Sharon Osbourne), characters (including Ali G, Marge Simpson, and a satirical deepfake of Elizabeth II), and political figures (such as Jesse Jackson, Edward Snowden, and then president of Iran Mahmoud Ahmadinejad).
+Since 1993, Channel 4 has traditionally counterprogrammed the royal Christmas message with an "alternative Christmas message" delivered by a notable non-royal figure, including entertainers (including Danny Dyer, Adam Hills, and Sharon Osbourne), fictional characters (including Ali G, Marge Simpson, and a satirical deepfake of Elizabeth II), and political figures (such as Jesse Jackson, Edward Snowden, and then-president of Iran Mahmoud Ahmadinejad).